Multi-Output Convolution Spectral Mixture for Gaussian Processes: Introduction

-Early approaches to MOGPs, like Linear Model of Coregionalization (LMC \cite{Goovaerts1997} \cite{bonilla2008multi} \cite{Duerichen2015a}, focused on linear combinations of shared kernels.
+Early approaches for this problem, like Linear Model of Coregionalization (LMC) \cite{Goovaerts1997} \cite{bonilla2008multi} \cite{Duerichen2015a}, consider linear combinations of shared kernels.
 More expressive methods like the multi-kernel method \cite{Melkumyan2011} and the convolved latent function framework \cite{Alvarez2009} consider convolution to construct cross covariance functions, and assume that each channel has its own kernel.
-Recently spectral mixture (SM) kernels have been used and extended for MOGPs resulting in a principled method for constructing cross-covariance functions which are easier to interpret.
-Initially, the SM-LMC kernel \cite{Wilson2014,Wilson2011} was proposed, which uses shared components.
-A more flexible kernel is the Cross-Spectral Mixture (CSM) kernel \cite{Ulrich2015a}, which considers the power and phase correlations between multiple outputs.
+Recently spectral mixture (SM) kernels have been used and extended for MOGPs, resulting in a principled methods for constructing cross covariance functions which are easier to interpret: the SM-LMC kernel \cite{Wilson2014,Wilson2011}, which uses shared components, and a more flexible kernel called cross Spectral Mixture (CSM) kernel \cite{Ulrich2015a}, which considers the power and phase correlations between multiple outputs.
 The CSM kernel, however, cannot capture time delayed cross correlations between channels.
-The Multi-Output Spectral Mixture kernel (MOSM) \cite{Parra2017} addresses this limitation, but has some other drawbacks.
-First, MOSM cannot reduce to the ordinary spectral mixture kernel (SM) when using a single channel.
-Second, when the spectral density of different channels is either very close or very far from each other in the frequency domain, MOSM generates unreasonable scale effects on cross weights which produces an incorrect description of the channel correlation structure.
+The more recent Multi-Output Spectral Mixture kernel (MOSM) \cite{Parra2017} addresses this limitation.
+However in the MOSM kernel, cross channel weights contain each channel weight coefficient as multiplicative term.
+This may induce amplified scale effects on cross weights when the spectral densities of different channels are either very close or very far from each other.
+Also, MOSM does not reduce to the ordinary spectral mixture kernel (SM) when only a single channel is considered, since the channel weight term in MOSM occurs squared.

-In this paper, in order to address these drawbacks in MOSM, we propose a multi-output convolution spectral mixture kernel (MOCSM) framework based on convolution of components which is a direct generalization of single task GP that better captures cross covariance than MOSM.
-MOCSM shows a stronger ability of discovering channel correlation in each component.
-Particularly the cross weights reflecting channel correlations in MOCSM are more accurate than MOSM.
-Although MOCSM and MOSM have the same parameter space, MOCSM gives a more accurate closed form of multi-output spectral mixture kernel.
-The aforementioned approaches can be seen as specific instances of MOCSM.
+In order to address these drawbacks, we use the convolution theorem to design a new kernel for MOGPs, by modeling cross channel dependencies through cross convolution of time and phase delayed components in the spectral domain.
+The resulting kernel is called Multi-Output Convolution Spectral Mixture (MOCSM) kernel.
+Results of extensive experiments on synthetic and real-life datasets demonstrate the advantages of the proposed kernel and its state of the art performance.
+Also, MOCSM enjoys the desirable property to reduce to the well known Spectral Mixture (SM) kernel when a single-channel is considered.